 As the College looks forward to welcoming students back, music-making is being planned.
 The Choir will be singing services safely distanced from each other and broadcast every Sunday of term thanks to a new sound system which is about to be installed in the Chapel.
 This also means that we will have the capability to stream live concerts, including Martlet Voices later in the term.
 A new Community Choir is being started; more about this to follow.
 UCMS is also finding ways to encourage student music, with Open Mic nights in the marquee in the Fellow’s Garden, and online concerts, both live and recorded.

 This term, the Chapel Choir will be singing two services a week.
 One will be the usual evensong, broadcast on the Univ website, as live, every Sunday at 5.45pm.
 In order to comply with social distancing rules, this service will not be open to the public.
 However, all are welcome to attend the service of Compline, which will take place on Wednesday evenings at 9pm.
 Only half the choir will sing, which allows for a congregation to be safely seated in the Chapel, and we look forward to seeing you in person.

 Find out more about Music and the Choir at Univ here.

-The Library team is looking forward to welcoming both new and returning students for Michaelmas term.
-We have been working hard behind the scenes to set up a library service that keeps everyone safe while continuing to support the academic life of the College.
+The Library team has been working hard to operate a library service that keeps everyone safe while continuing to support the academic life of the College.

-Our click-and-collect service will continue throughout Michaelmas term, and the Library team will be available to help with any queries relating to reading lists, online resources or other research.
+The Library team will be available during office hours (Monday to Friday, 9am-5pm) to help with any queries relating to reading lists, online resources or other research.
 We have re-allocated a portion of our book budget so that we will be able to purchase more electronic books during the coming term.